Step 3 in our 12 steps to a greener 2011 is NOW SAVE WATER.

 Water wise gardening is all important

-Indigenous plant supplies – prevent thirsty alien species from drinking all the water and spend less time watering the garden.
-PlantZAfrica provides information on the indigenous plants of South Africa, including how to garden with them, medicinal properties of the plants and water-wise gardening.
+Indigenous plants prevent thirsty alien species from drinking all the water and spend less time watering the garden.
 Also make your own compost from your organic kitchen and garden waste.
 By composting your soil you add texture, which conserves water and of course adds nutrients.
 Irrigation should be done by means of a drip system and never mid-day.
 Explore organic or permaculture gardening systems.

-Eco cleaning products – reduce the number of chemicals going down your plug hole and help keep the waterways clean.
+Reduce the number of chemicals going down your plug hole and help keep the waterways clean.
 Cleaning products are harmful to freshwater habitats.
+Be sure to use only earth-friendly cleaning products.

 More things you can do: